Chao-Xi/jxazurebook/docs/az104/10webapp.md

 ### Summary from chatgpt

 1. App Service Plan Overview:
-   - An App Service plan defines the computing resources and features available to a web application running on the plan, comprising components such as region, number and size of virtual machines, and selected pricing tier (Free, Shared, Basic, Standard, Premium, or Isolated).
+   - An App Service plan defines the **computing resources and features available to a web application running on the plan, comprising components such as region, number and size of virtual machines, and selected pricing tier** (Free, Shared, Basic, Standard, Premium, or Isolated).

 2. Compute Types in App Service Plans:
    - Shared compute type allows running apps on the same virtual machine as other apps, offering cost-efficiency but limited scalability due to shared compute.
-   - Dedicated compute type enables running multiple applications on the same App Service plan with isolated compute, providing scaling capabilities at a higher cost.
+   - **Dedicated compute type enables running multiple applications on the same App Service plan with isolated compute, providing scaling capabilities at a higher cost**.
    - Isolated compute type is the most expensive, offering dedicated virtual machines and networking for web applications, ensuring isolated compute and scaling.

 3. Comparison with Traditional Deployment: